- The best link database on the market

 I mostly use this for our Skyscraper funnel and to create content that I know I can build links to in order to increase our domain authority and search traffic over time.

 This section crawls a site and figures out the pages that are earning the most links right now.

 Content does not usually get attention in a linear fashion.
 It works more like bursts of links followed by quiet periods.

 The top grossing pages feature allows you to identify these bursts.
 This way you can identify the content that works for your competitors right now!

 The main way to use this function is to identify new or old content on your competitor’s site that gets traction because of some news or article in a big publication and replicate it in a timely manner followed by targeted outreach to get similar links to them.

 It’s a great complement to the top pages tool talked about earlier.

 Here is a video of me using the site & link explorer to reverse engineer a competitor and shape the strategy for Authority Hacker:

-This function is what got Ahrefs famous and to be honest it's their curse as well because people won't see it as anything else than a link checker (when it in fact is a great alternative to all in ones like Moz).
+This function is what got Ahrefs famous and to be honest it’s been their curse as well because for some time people wouldn’t see it as anything else than a link checker.

 This is an advanced tactic and should be used very carefully.
 In fact, Google even gives out a warning on its Webmaster support page: